Revised August 3, 2016; re-written February 8, 2021; revised August 7, 2022

 5. All other living beings (sattā) overcome the “satta state” by learning how to do that from a Buddha or a true disciple of a Buddha (Ariya.)

-- There are 8 such Ariyās (Noble Persons) as described in the “Paṭhamapuggala Sutta (AN 8.59),” for example.
+- There are eight such Ariyās (Noble Persons) as described in the “Paṭhamapuggala Sutta (AN 8.59),” for example.

 - They are: “Sotāpanno, sotāpattiphalasacchikiriyāya paṭipanno (sotāpanna anugāmi), sakadāgāmī, sakadāgāmiphalasacchikiriyāya paṭipanno (sakadāgāmi anugāmi), anāgāmī, anāgāmiphalasacchikiriyāya paṭipanno (anāgāmī anugāmi), arahā, arahattāya paṭipanno (arahant anugāmi).”

-- Another special satta overcomes the “satta state” by his own efforts.
+- Another special satta overcomes the “satta state” with his efforts.
 That is a Pacceka Buddha.
 A Pacceka Buddha has not fulfilled ALL the paramitās to become a Sammāsambuddha like Buddha Gotama.
-Therefore, a Pacceka Buddha does not have the ability to explain Dhamma like a Sammāsambuddha.
+Therefore, a Pacceka Buddha cannot explain Dhamma like a Sammāsambuddha.
 Not that many sattās can attain Nibbāna during a Pacceka Buddha.

 All Sattās Are Trapped in the Rebirth Process

-6. Therefore, until the Sotapanna Anugāmi stage is attained, all sentient beings (even in those good realms like human, Deva, and Brahma) are trapped in the rebirth process.
+6. Therefore, until the Sotapanna Anugāmi stage is attained, all sentient beings are trapped in the rebirth process.

 - They all have not overcome the “satta state” and thus could be born in the apāyās in the future.